dbrans/browserstack-cli/README.md

 ## Overview

-Setup your credentials and API key: (this will prompt for your BrowserStack username/password and your tunneling API keys, which you can get from their [automated browser testing page](http://www.browserstack.com/automated-browser-testing-api) and [local testing page](http://www.browserstack.com/local-testing#cmd-tunnel).
+Setup your credentials and API key.
+This will prompt for your BrowserStack username/password and your tunneling API keys, which you can get from their [automated browser testing page](http://www.browserstack.com/automated-browser-testing-api) and [local testing page](http://www.browserstack.com/local-testing#cmd-tunnel).

     browserstack setup